Affordable Boating: Myths & Tips for Buying a Boat

 Marina fuel sold dockside can be much more expensive than gas sold at the highway station.
 Be careful about ethanol-extended fuels (E10 and now E15).
 While today’s marine engine fuel systems are better suited to handle alcohol in fuel, too much is not a good thing.
 To err on the safe side, marina gas is typically available ethanol-free; even though it costs more, it may save in maintenance and repair costs in the long run.
 Remember also that boats stored with fuel in them should have the fuel treated for storage if they’re sitting for more than a couple months.
 Otherwise the stale fuel turns bad and can gum up fuel injectors and filters.

-I can't afford a boat.
+I can’t afford to buy a boat.

 Boat insurance is too expensive.